 MAHA 58TH Annual Guide (Page 46)

 14. All travel teams not eligible for State Tournament Play (during the regular season) will not be approved for Canadian Tournaments or Exhibition Games.

-For the 2018-2019 season MAHA will continue an approved pilot program that allows players that are currently on "B or BB" teams to also dual roster on tournament teams.
+For the 2019-2020 season, MAHA will continue an approved program that allows players that are currently on Tier 3 ("B or BB") teams to also dual roster on tournament teams.
 Click here for the details.
-Refer to the 57th MAHA Annual Guide, page 64.
+Refer to the 58th MAHA Annual Guide, page 28.

 3 on 3 tournaments are allowed during the regular season.
 All players need to present their USA Hockey Registration Confirmation Page or evidence that they are on an official 1T roster to provide proof the players are USA Hockey members.

 Post season 3 on 3 leagues that are run by associations/clubs or independent contractors will not be required to roster these teams.
 All associations/clubs or independent contractors running 3 on 3 leagues are required to have all players participating be registered with USA Hockey and all their registration receipt/confirmation pages scanned into their USA Hockey Registration Portal.
 A listing of all players participating in the 3 on 3 League will need to be forwarded to the USA Hockey Registrar for Michigan.